 How to Measure and Improve ELTV

-ELTV is a metric that helps measure an employees' value to an organisation over their entire life cycle.
-Understanding these measurements can help a business significantly maximise its ROI on staff costs.
+ELTV is a metric that helps measure an employees' value to an organization over their entire life cycle.
+Understanding these measurements can help a business significantly maximize its ROI on staff costs.

 What is ELTV?

 ELTV is short for Employee Lifetime Value.
-It measures the net value that an individual worker brings to an organisation during the employee lifecycle.
+It measures the net value that an individual worker brings to an organization during the employee lifecycle.

 This concept was born out of simple need.
 Many People or HR leaders have great ideas about how to improve employee engagement, retention, and productivity.
 However, getting management buy-in can be tough.
 One significant reason for these challenges is that it can be challenging to quantify how these measures will improve ROI in the workplace.